wwnorton/design-system/packages/react/README.md

 For the time being, component styles are exclusively provided in `@wwnds/core` as Sass stylesheets.
 If you would like to use the default styles, simply install `@wwnds/core` alongside `@wwnds/react` and import the styles in your application.
+See [`@wwnds/core`'s documentation on modular usage](https://github.com/wwnorton/design-system/tree/main/packages/core#modular-usage) for details about how to set up your `button.module.scss`.

 ```sh
 npm install @wwnds/{core,react}